-Table 5-4 shows the parameters analyzed for each SNL/NM-applicable industry sector except Subsector N2 and Sectors P and AC, which do not have analytical sampling requirements.
+Table 5-4 shows parameters analyzed for each SNL/NM-applicable industry sector except Subsector N2 and Sectors P and AC, which do not have analytical sampling requirements.
+The table also includes minimum volumes required for laboratory analysis.
 Analysis of all samples is performed in accordance with the methods specified in 40 CFR Part 136.